bhauth/MON/README.md

 We can use key-value pairs, and data in nested brackets.

+### quoted keys

+    'single quotes' = "allow for spaces in keys"

+        🡺

+    "single quotes": "allow for spaces in keys",

+Keys may be quoted with single quotes.
+Strings must be quoted with double quotes.

+### text blocks

+    #" Text Block
+    You can freely use
+    symbols like " and = in this text.

+    ## nested text
+    can go in these too.

+        🡺

+    "Text Block": "You can freely use\nsymbols like \" and = in this text.\n# nested text\ncan go in these too.",

+Adding **"** to the end of a **#** header makes that section and all its subsections a text block.
+Subsection headers are trimmed by the starting level.

 ### section headers

     # alpha
-    "a"
+    "A"

     # beta
-    true
-    [false, null]
+    bools = [true, false]
+    'null' = null

     🡺

-    "alpha": "a",
+    "alpha": "A",
+    "beta": {
-    "beta": [
+      "bools": [
         true,
-      [
-        false,
-        null
-      ]
+        false
       ],
+      "null": null
+    },

-We can put one or more items under # headers.
-If there are multiple items, they're put into an array.
-(The other ways to define arrays are preferred, because they're clearer and can mix in key-value pairs with data.)
+We can put one or more values or key-value pairs under # headers.
+If there are multiple values, the first one is taken.

-Like in JSON, data can be a string, a float, true, false, or null.
+Like in JSON, values can be a string, a float, true, false, or null.

+Subsections are added to their parent section as keys, so only sections that are empty or have key-value pairs may have subsections.

 ### nesting in existing items